maxgooose/peerly-app/TEAM_QUICK_START.md

 Your team is now connected to Supabase and ready to start building the React Native app.

+## ✅ Current Status:
+- ✅ **Database Schema Applied** - All tables created and ready
+- ✅ **Authentication Working** - Ready for user signup/login
+- ✅ **Connection Tested** - Supabase is fully operational
+- ✅ **Environment Configured** - All credentials set up

 ## Important Notes:
 - ✅ `.env.local` is already in `.gitignore` (secrets are safe)
 - ✅ All Supabase client code is ready in `lib/supabase.ts`
-- ✅ Database schema is ready in `supabase/migrations/`
+- ✅ Database schema is applied and working
 - ✅ Team can start building immediately

 ## Next Steps: